Olive Garden Pumpkin Cheesecake

 Here’s how to do it.

 • Place the cream cheese in a large bowl.
 Use 22 ounces of cream cheese which is 2 8-ounce blocks and then an additional 6 ounces.
-The cream cheese should be at room temperature.
+The cream cheese should be at room temperature to ensure a smooth filling.
 Use a hand mixer on low speed to cream the cream cheese until it is smooth.
 Don’t beat too much air into the cream cheese.
 Mix on low speed just until smooth and any lumps are out.

 • With the mixer on low speed, mix in the sugars, vanilla extract and pumpkin.
 Scrape the sides of the bowl as needed.

-• Mix in the cinnamon, nutmeg and cloves.
+1. Mix in the spices: cinnamon, nutmeg and cloves.

-• Mix in the sour cream and mix on low speed just until blended.
+2. Mix in the sour cream and mix on low speed just until blended.
+The sour cream helps cut the sweetness.

-• Crack the eggs into a small bowl.
+3. Crack the eggs into a small bowl.
 Use a hand whisk to gently whisk the eggs together to break up the yolks.
-Don’t whisk them too much.
+Don’t whip them too much.
 You don’t want them frothy.

 pumpkin cheesecake batter in a bowl